 S: Yes, but you're using 'concrete' there in terms of our experience of the 'concrete' in creation, not in my sense of a non-created existence.
 That idea leads to all these human images of God.
 Children - before they are given the ideas of 'abstract' and 'death' - always imagine God as something 'concrete'.
 But they imagine him as another part like themselves or anybody else, only with a different external appearance.
 But they don't imagine him as the only whole.
 In other words, they imagine him in the way we experience parts as 'concrete' wholes in creation.
 They imagine him as a 'concrete', if absent, being - somewhat similar to their parents, with the difference that God cares for everybody.

 P: But you think that we need to distinguish between what children might think and what the theological traditions themselves say?

 S: Yes.
 The theological traditions actually consider God to be abstract in some concrete, existent way.
-They talk about him as a basically spiritual being, in the way that we talk about humans and angels as spiritual beings.
+They talk about him as a basically spirit being, in the way that we talk about humans and angels as spirit beings.
 I think it is this idea of God as 'abstractly existent' that forces those who hold the idea to say that God is beyond human understanding.